How Do I Enroll in Medicare in Minnesota?

 • Medicare Supplement plans: A Medicare supplement plan is offered by a private insurance company and covers the copays that you are responsible for paying.
 For example, after meeting your deductible, you are still required to meet a 20% copay on medical services and a Medicare Supplement plan can reduce your responsibility.

 Medicare Advantage plans are growing in popularity in Minnesota.
-In 2020, around 543,000 residents enrolled in traditional Medicare plans while 496,000 chose a Medicare Advantage plan.
+In 2024, around 1.1 million residents enrolled in traditional Medicare plans while 58% of those chose a Medicare Advantage plan.
 It is important that you review your needs and what you can afford when deciding on which plan is right for you.
 Medicare Supplement plans are a great way to further reduce your medical expenses if you feel that you may not be able to afford your copayments or an emergency visit to a hospital.

 Who Is Eligible for Minnesota Medicare?